mongodb/specifications/source/transactions/tests/README.rst

 - ``failCommands``: Required, the list of command names to fail.
 - ``closeConnection``: Boolean option, which defaults to ``false``.
-If ``true``, the connection on which the command is executed will be closed and the client will see a network error.
+If ``true``, the command will not be executed, the connection will be closed, and the client will see a network error.
 - ``errorCode``: Integer option, which is unset by default.
 If set, the command will not be executed and the specified command error code will be returned as a command error.